 - Achilles tendonitis

 - arthritis in the foot or feet

-- plantar fasciitis, where pain and inflammation occur in the ligaments in the soles of the feet
+- plantar fasciitis, an inflammation of the ligaments in the soles of the feet

 - shin splints

-As fallen arches can affect the way a person's body is aligned when standing, walking or running, they can increase the chance of developing pain in the hips, knees or ankles.
+Flat feet can affect the alignment of the body when a person is standing, walking, or running.
+As a result, they can increase the likelihood of pain developing in the hips, knees, and ankles.